patrickm/nwrenderingbug/README.md

 Set custom font to h1 and h2, hide h2.

-Open a frameless window with css that has the same @font- face declarations.
+Open a window with css that has the same @font-face declarations.
+> frame:false or true

 Show h2, h2 text won't be visible unless you toggle some css in devtools.